la2050/archive/_projects/2016/los-angeles-world-airports-introduces-la-students-to-lifes-possibilities.md

 project_impact: >-
   ["College completion","College matriculation rates","Early education","Student
   education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - Early education
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  The goal of this project is to directly impact students by providing them with paid learning opportunities.
+With the wide scope of divisions within Los Angeles World Airports, we aspire to provide students with positions that will help develop future career goals.
+We hope to expand the existing program from 12 to 25 positions.
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - South Bay
+  - LAUSD
+  - County wide; but targetting local students
 project_proposal_best_place: >-
   The goal of the project is to allow students to learn as they are on the job.
   It is expected that they acquire skills in customer service, basic clerical